What minimum prerequisites will apply to the nursing program when the application process re-opens?

 If I complete the prerequisites, how else can I prepare while I am waiting to apply:

-Four courses may be completed prior to application and/or admission.
+Five additional courses may be completed prior to application and/or admission.
 These courses are not required to apply to the program, but may be completed prior to beginning the nursing program.
 They are required for the ADN degree.

 NOTE: THERE MAY BE TIME LIMITS FOR THE FOLLOWING COURSES.

 - BIO 216 - Pathophysiology (second semester nursing program curriculum course).
 Suggested to be taken within two semesters of acceptance into the nursing program.
+Must be completed prior to starting third semester.

 - Elective - Humanities/Social Science must be selected from the Guaranteed Transfer Course list.